Scaranman/Portfolio-Site/content/en/project/VCG/index.md

 The Vendor Client Gateway had a lot of problems.
 In fact, probably too many to list.
 However, to name a few:
 - Not responsive
-- Depcricated and visual design
+- Depcricated pracitices and visual design
 - Overly customizable configurations to the point where clients were making decisions that negatively impacted UX

 ### My Solution